Skip to content

 The solution was a documentation website that gave every designer, developer, and stakeholder at UWM a single place to understand the design standards.
 The site covered color, typography, and components, each with clear guidelines, usage examples, and specifications.
 Navigation was organized around how people actually worked, not how the system was structured.
 A site map defined the content hierarchy, wireframes were tested with real users before moving to high fidelity, and the final prototype addressed friction points surfaced during testing.

-From site map to high-fidelity prototype.
+From site map to high-fidelity prototype

 Before any screen was designed, the content hierarchy was mapped out to ensure intuitive navigation.
 The site organized into four key sections: Home, Design, Components, and Resources, each with clear sub-pages beneath.